 Understanding Gum Recession

-– Gum disease is common and recession is one of the telltale signs that it is present.
+Gum disease is common among many patients and gum recession is one of the telltale signs that it is present.
 Without treatment, the condition worsens and can lead to more serious problems, including tooth loss and other health issues.

-– A sizable number of patients, as many as 30 percent, can experience gum recession because of a genetic predisposition to developing gum disease.
-This makes it harder to control bacteria.
+A sizable number of patients (as high as 30%) can experience gum recession because of a genetic predisposition to developing gum disease.
+Genetic predisposition can make it harder to control bacteria.
 Dr. Penhaskashi can develop a preventative treatment plan for patients with genetic issues so gum disease and other problems are less likely to occur.

-– Women who are experiencing hormonal changes during pregnancy and menopause are at increased risk of developing gum infections and other problems that lead to gum recession, particularly gum disease.
-Being more vigilant about oral care and seeking professional treatment during these times is important.
+Women experiencing hormonal changes during pregnancy and menopause are at increased risk of developing gum disease.
+It’s important to be even more vigilant about oral care and seeking professional treatment during a pregnancy.

-– Tobacco smoke and chew irritates gum tissue and generates plaque faster than normal.
+Tobacco smoke and chew irritates gum tissue and causes plaque to generate faster than normal.
 Plaque can lead to tooth decay and gum disease if it is not removed.
-Oral piercings in the mouth that make repeated contact with the gums can also lead to irritation and recession.
+Other lifestyle choices such as oral piercings in the mouth that make repeated contact with the gums can also lead to irritation and gum recession.

 While there are many causes of receding gums in Encino, CA, there are many ways to prevent and treat this condition, too!
-Call Dr. Penhaskashi's office today for your personal gum recession evaluation.
+Learn more about what causes gum disease and how you can be treated.
+Call Dr. Penhaskashi’s office today for your personal gum recession evaluation.